Tim Patrick Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 - So far this season, 15.0% of the 407 passes thrown by his team have gone Patrick's way.

-- Patrick (nine red zone targets) has been the recipient of 16.7% of his team's 54 red zone pass attempts.
+- With nine targets in the red zone this season, Patrick has been on the receiving end of 16.7% of his team's 54 red zone pass attempts.

+- The Broncos, who rank 24th in the NFL in points scored, have dropped back to pass 56.7% of the time while running the ball 43.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Patrick's matchup with the Lions.